-What Kinds of Theft and Fraud Charges Do We Defend Against?
+What Kinds of Cape May Theft Charges Do We Defend Against?

-With over 45 years of collective experience representing those in South Jersey and in Cape May County we have gained a wealth of experience in all theft offenses including:
+With over 45 years of collective experience representing those in Cape May we have gained a wealth of experience in all theft offenses including:

 Do not make the mistake by thinking that a minor theft charge is something that you do not need to worry about.
 Even a minor charge can carry penalties and will leave you with a permanent record.

 Work with Our Cape May, NJ Theft Defense Attorneys in a Free Consultation